someoneinsogvt2020-lang/pabble.ai/README.md

 <br>

 PebbleAI is a powerful, privacy-first local AI assistant that runs entirely on your computer using open-source language models through Ollama.

-It delivers fast responses, complete privacy, and zero API costs while giving you access to intelligent tools, web search, file management, and desktop automation.
+It provides intelligent conversations, AI-powered tools, local file processing, web search capabilities, and desktop automation while keeping your data completely private.

+No cloud dependency.
+No API costs.
+Everything runs locally.

 ---